 Visit Kamloops’ largest winery featuring seasonal al fresco patio dining, wine inspired shopping, award- winning wines and stunning river valley views.
 Voted Kamloops’ Best Winery and Wedding Venue in early 2020 and is definitely not one to pass up on.
 Forging a new era of exploration for the Thompson Valley, Monte Creek Ranch Winery offers the next frontier in winemaking.

-While the focus since 2009 has been growing a strong vineyard and raising healthy animals, the winery is open to the public, year round, with our inviting Tasting Room and Terrace Restaurant which is open during the Spring and Summer.
+While the focus since 2009 has been growing a strong vineyard, the winery is also open to the public year round with our inviting Tasting Room and Terrace Restaurant which is open during the Spring and Summer.
 The Winery itself has been open to the public for 5 years as of June 2020, with expansion plans to continue growth of the brand both locally and nationally.
-The Monte Creek Winery team welcomes wine lovers and farm fresh food fans to taste our wine, grass fed beef, all natural honey, haskap berry jam and more.
-We are also Salmon Safe and Biosphere certified!
-Learn more about our sustainability efforts here.
-Our ranch has 75 acres of vines planted at two estates vineyards, Monte Creek and Lion’s Head, as well as a herd of cattle, and horses.
+The Monte Creek Winery team welcomes wine lovers to taste our award winning wines.

 With an agricultural background, the team at the winery understands how important it is to have healthy permaculture (diversity in offering and land use) for successful and sustainable farming.
 We practice organic farming methods at every opportunity, an important decision that has everything to do with the livestock we raise and our proximity to the river.
 Cattle graze on native grasses, and in the winter are fed hay grown on the property.
 Who wants to eat chemicals?
 We don’t.
 Learn more about our sustainability efforts here.

 Monte Creek Ranch Winery is owned by a local BC family.
 Our property has 75 acres of vines planted at two estates vineyards, Monte Creek and Lion’s Head.
-While the family’s hands are in every aspect of the business, they also have a trusted team of on-site professionals to manage daily winery and ranch operations.
+While the family’s hands are in every aspect of the business, they also have a trusted team of on-site professionals to manage daily winery and vineyard operations.